chetannitk/BeerDataScienceAssignment/README.md

     - All the notebooks are present in notebooks folder.
     - There are 4 notebooks.
 First notebooks can be run locally and all others notebooks should be run in google colab because of higher computation.
+    - **02-Beer_review_natural_language_understanding.ipynb** contains the preprocessing of sentence embedding and its vector indexing in FAISS.
+It will take time to generate the index.
+I have shared **data** folder link in mail you have to put data folder inside My Drive in google drive to run all others notebook.
+    - **03-Beer_recommendation_based_on_review.ipynb** Contain the beer recommendation based on riview similarity.